10 Swedish superwomen

 9. Tove Lo – pop sensation

 With more than 15 million monthly listeners on Spotify, you could say that things are going pretty well for Swedish pop sensation Tove Lo.
-And her 2022 release 'How Long' features in popular American TV series Euphoria.
+In 2022, her tune 'How Long' featured in the popular American series Euphoria.
+That same year, her fifth studio album, Dirt Femme, was released.

 Tove Lo began writing short novels and lyric poetry as a young girl.
 At 24 she was discovered by Swedish songwriter Max Martin and wrote hit singles like Ellie Goulding’s ‘Love me like you do’.
 Two years later her own artist career was a fact with the release of international hit ‘Habits (Stay High)’.